 3. Your funeral director will help you decide on a time for the service and contact your clergy, if applicable.

-4. The funeral home will assist you in determining the number of certified copies of the death certificate that you will need and will order them for you.
+4. The funeral home will help you determining the number of certified copies of the death certificate that you will need and will order them for you.

 5. Gather obituary information, including a photo, age, place of birth, occupation, college degrees, memberships held, military service, outstanding work and a list of survivors in the immediate family.
 Include the time and place of the funeral services.
 The funeral home will assist with the obituary and submit it to the newspaper(s).

-6. If you wish, decide on an appropriate charity to which memorial gifts may be made (church, hospice, library, organization, school).
+6. If you wish, decide on an appropriate charity to which memorial gifts may be made (e.g., church, hospice, library, organization, school).

 8. Arrange for family members and/or close friends to take turns answering the door or phone.
 Keeping a careful record of visitors and flower deliveries will make it easier to thank people later on.